Daglas69/SpamEmailDetection/README.txt

 -> Contains the latex source code

 - submissions/
--> Contains SOME of the files submitted to Kaggle
+-> Contains some of the files submitted to Kaggle

 - images/
 -> Contains images of the project